23 pieces of Super Bowl trivia that are actually fascinating (even if you don't care about the Super Bowl)

 16. The Lombardi Trophy weighs a cool 7 pounds and costs $50,000 to make -- roughly the weight of a freshly born human baby.

 17. The record for highest Super Bowl attendance was set in 1980.
-A whopping 103,985 people packed the Rose Bowl in Pasadena, California, to watch the then-St. Louis Rams and the Pittsburgh Steelers play Super Bowl XIV.
+A whopping 103,985 people packed the Rose Bowl in Pasadena, California, to watch the LA Rams and the Pittsburgh Steelers play Super Bowl XIV.

 18. The most-watched Super Bowl broadcast netted 114.5 million viewers in 2015 when the New England Patriots beat the Seattle Seahawks in Super Bowl XLIX.